-Working with our on-site construction team of local staff, volunteers will get to leave their imprint for years to come as you help build new enclosures and environmental enrichment structures including, swimming pools, shelters and climbing towers.
+Working with our on-site construction team of local staff, volunteers will help build new enclosures and environmental enrichment structures including, swimming pools, shelters and climbing towers.
 This is your opportunity to leave a lasting legacy for our animals.

-If the weather does not permit our volunteers to do construction outside, we move inside the enrichment room to work on enrichment for our animals such as, wooden houses, rope ladders and many other smaller projects.
+If the weather does not permit our volunteers to do construction outside, we move inside the enrichment room to work on enrichment furniture for our animals such as, wooden houses, rope ladders and many other smaller projects.

 We are also more than happy for volunteers to suggest ideas for our animals!